kraigwilliams/overlays-server/README.md

 # Overlays Server

 This is the backend api for the Overlays App.
-There are three parts to the api.
+There are four parts to the api.
-The topics service, the notes service and the user authentication service.
+The user service, topics service,notes service and authentication service.

 ## Topics Router
 This router lives at /api/topics.
 It handles the GET,POST,DELETE endpoints for topics in the database.
-The endpoints are /api/topics and api/topics/:topicId
+The endpoints are /api/topics and api/topics/:topicId.
+/api/topic executed the getAllTopics function from the Topics Service